-The fair value of the investment property and land and buildings included within property, plant and equipment is determined twice a year at 31 December and 30 June by independent external RICS Chartered Surveyors with the valuers having sufficient current local and international knowledge of the respective property markets.
-The valuation has been prepared in accordance with the RICS Valuation Global Standards-2017 in conjunction with the International Valuations Standards and the RICS Professional Standards (the 'Red unprecedented set of circumstances on which to base Book').
-Given the significant uncertainty and these estimates, the valuation for the hotel portfolio is subject to "material valuation uncertainty" as set out in the RICS Valuation Global Standards as disclosed below.
+The fair value of the investment properties and land and buildings included within property, plant and equipment is determined twice a year at 31 December and 30 June by independent external valuer with sufficient current local and international knowledge of the respective property markets and member of the Royal Institution of Chartered Surveyors (RICS).
+The valuation has been prepared in accordance with the RICS Valuation Global Standards-2020 in conjunction with the International Valuations Standards and the RICS Professional Standards (the 'Red Book').

 Internal valuations are carried out quarterly, based on the methods and assumptions used by the external valuer, to ensure that the carrying amount of a revalued asset does not differ materially from its fair value.